Poor12/karmada/docs/testreport/test_report.md

 ### Resource Usage between Push mode and Pull mode

 In Karmada 1.3, we do a lot of work to reduce Karmada's resource consumption when managing huge clusters.
 Now we are happy to announce that compared with version 1.2, Karmada 1.3 reduces memory consumption by **85%** and CPU consumption by **32%** in large-scale scenarios.
+In general, Pull Mode has a clear advantage in memory usage, and the rest of the resources are similar.

 In Push mode, the main resource consumption of the control plane is concentrated on the karmada-controller-manager.
 And karmada-apiserver is not under much pressure.

 ![push apiserver qps](push_apiserver_qps.png)

 From the qps of karmada-apiserver and the request latency of karmada-etcd, we can know that the number of requests to karmada-apiserver is kept at a low level.
 In Push mode, all requests come from karmada-controller-manager on the control plane.
 You can configure `--kube-api-qps` and `--kube-api-burst` in karmada-controller-manager to control requests within a certain threshold.

 In Pull mode, the main resource consumption of the control plane is concentrated on the karmada-apiserver instead of karmada-controller-manager.

 ![pull apiserver qps](pull_apiserver_qps.png)

 From the qps of karmada-apiserver and the request latency of karmada-etcd, we can know that the number of requests to karmada-apiserver is kept at a high level.
 In Pull mode, karmada-agent of each member cluster needs to maintain a long connection with karmada-apiserver.
 We can easily conclude that the number of requests for karmada-apiserver will be N times that of configuration in karmada-agent(N=#Num of clusters).
 Therefore, in the scenario of large-scale management of Pull mode clusters, we recommand increasing the `--max-requests-inflight`, `--max-mutating-requests-inflight` in karmada-apiserver and `--quota-backend-bytes` in karmada-etcd to improve the capacity of the control plane.

-Now karmada provide the ability named [cluster resource modeling](https://karmada.io/docs/next/userguide/scheduling/cluster-resources) to make scheduling decisions in scenario of dynamic replica assignment based on cluster free resources.
+Now Karmada provides the ability named [cluster resource modeling](https://karmada.io/docs/next/userguide/scheduling/cluster-resources) to make scheduling decisions in scenario of dynamic replica assignment based on cluster free resources.
 In the process of resource modeling, it will collect node and pod information from all clusters managed by Karmada.
 This imposes a considerable performance burden in large-scale scenarios.
 If you do not use this ability, you can [disable cluster resource modeling](https://karmada.io/docs/next/userguide/scheduling/cluster-resources#disable-cluster-resource-modeling) to further reduce resource consumption.

+### Summary

+In terms of usage scenarios, push mode is suitable for managing Kubernetes clusters on public clouds, while pull mode covers private cloud and edge-related scenarios compared to push mode.
+In terms of performance and security, the overall performance of the pull mode is better than that of the push mode.
+Each cluster is managed by the karmada-agent component in the cluster and is completely isolated.
+However, while the pull mode improves performance, it also needs to correspondingly improve the performance of karmada-apiserver and karmada-etcd to face challenges in high-traffic and high-concurrency scenarios.
+For specific methods, please refer to the optimization of kubernetes for large-scale clusters.
+In general, users can choose different deployment modes according to usage scenarios to improve the performance of the entire multi-cluster system through parameter tuning and other means.